docsifyjs/docsify/docs/quickstart.md

 ## Loading dialog

-If you want, you can show a loading dialog before docsify starts to render your documentation:
+If you prefer, you can show a "loading" dialog before docsify starts to render your documentation:

 ```html
   <!-- index.html -->